nkkmd/cultivationdata-net/SystemDevelopment/bluesky_thread_fetcher.md

 Module for fetching Bluesky threads and saving them as JSON files.

-This module retrieves thread data from Bluesky and saves information such as post content, images, and external links as structured JSON data.
+This module retrieves thread data from Bluesky and saves information such as post content, images, playlist, and external links as structured JSON data.

 Usage Examples:
     from bluesky_thread_fetcher import BlueskyThreadFetcher